 |

-One PO across vendors
+One PO across suppliers

 |